LuckyJimJD/CivilProcedure/notes/GrableExplanation.md

 Federal courts sometimes have jurisdiction under §1331, even though the plaintiff asserts only state-law claims, where those claims entail an “essential federal element”.

 This is not really an exception to the “well-pleaded complaint” rule in *Mottley*.
-The federal question still arises on the face of the complaint, i.e. it is part of the elements of the plaintiff's claim.
+The federal question still arises on the face of the complaint, i.e. it is part of the elements of the plaintiff's claim, not a defense.

 But it is an exception to the Holmes “creation test".
 Even though state law creates the plaintiff’s cause of action (which, for Holmes, would mean the claim did not "arise under" federal law), the presence of a federal issue as part of the claim may nonetheless confer federal jurisdiction under §1331.